damiante/damiante.github.io/content/blog-posts/2021-05-26-first-post.md

 things that other people do as hobbies that are super interesting to me; however , as I said on the landing page, I consider myself to be a super generalist.

-I think of myself in terms of the [Pareto Principle][pareto], which in general states that for any cause-and-effect relationship, 20% of the causes result in 80% of the effects.
+I think of myself in terms of the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle), which in general states that for any cause-and-effect relationship, 20% of the causes result in 80% of the effects.
 In the case of learning new things, 80% of the outcome can be achieved by the first 20% of the effort; the remaining 80% of the effort